dsb00715/Facebooklogin-Python-Selenium/README.md

 # Facebooklogin-Python-Selenium
-Here is a simple way you can login to facebook or anyother website using python-Selenium Incase you get error "selenium.common.exceptions.WebDriverException: Message: 'geckodriver' executable needs to be in PATH."
+Here is a simple way you can login to facebook or anyother website using python-Selenium.
+Incase you get error "selenium.common.exceptions.WebDriverException: Message: 'geckodriver' executable needs to be in PATH."
 Please follow below instructions
 First of all download latest executable geckodriver from below link and extract it to certain folder.